 Studies show that people who keep track of what they eat are better at losing weight.
 Keep a notebook where you can write down everything you eat and drink each day.
 You may be surprised to see how much you are eating.
 Use a calorie counter to add up your calories.
 (You can find calorie counters online and at bookstores.)

 As you keep track of calories, look at whether you skip meals, when you eat, how often you eat out, and how many fruits and vegetables you eat.
 Keep track of when you eat beyond feeling full and if you eat for reasons other than being hungry.
 This will help you see patterns that you may want to change.

 You may want to write down the amount of physical activity you've had each day and compare the calories you burned to those you took in.
-Use the Interactive Tool: How Many Calories Did You Burn? to see how many calories you burn through daily activities.

 Can you take medicines or have surgery to lose weight?